Julie Marson: Political positions

 Marson supported Leave in the 2016 referendum on EU membership.

 On 8 June 2020, she called for a global ban on wet markets.

 Later that month, Marson called for LGBT+ conversion therapy to be banned, labelling it "morally and medically wrong."

 Marson has supported the Turn on the Subtitles campaign, raising it at Prime Minister's Questions.

-On 21 October 2020, she voted against an Opposition Day Motion to extend free school meals in England until Easter 2021.

 Marson has supported initiatives promoting women in STEM and businesses.

 Personal life

-Marson is married with a son.
+Marson lives in Kent and is married with a son.
 She also has a blonde cockapoo dog named Boris.